 We always recommend taking advantage of our free consultation services before starting your project.
 Contact us, and we’ll talk to you about the best preparation and sequencing methods for your project, and how to prepare samples to maximize your chances of success.

 Your next step will need to be getting a quote.
 For groups outside of the University of Toronto, we require institutional purchase orders (POs) for payment, and your procurement department will need a quote from us to issue one.
-Download the Sample Information Sheet, fill out at least the top section of the Project Info & Checklist tab, and email it to firstname.lastname@example.org with the subject line Quote Request.
+Download the Sample Submission Form, fill out at least the top section (Part A) of the Project Info & Checklist tab (when you actually submit samples, we need both Part A and B filled out), and email it to email@example.com with the subject line Quote Request.
 Or, send that Quote Request email with the following information:

 Lead PI’s full name and affiliation (whoever will be funding the project)